MikeMcQuaid/strap/README.md

 # Strap
-Strap is a script to bootstrap a minimal OS X development system.
-This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every OS X developer will want.
+Strap is a script to bootstrap a minimal macOS development system.
+This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every macOS developer will want.

 ## Features
 - Disables Java in Safari (for better security)
-- Enables the OS X screensaver password immediately (for better security)
+- Enables the macOS screensaver password immediately (for better security)
-- Enables the OS X application firewall (for better security)
+- Enables the macOS application firewall (for better security)
 - Adds a `Found this computer?` message to the login screen (for machine recovery)
 - Enables full-disk encryption and saves the FileVault Recovery Key to the Desktop (for better security)
 - Installs the Xcode Command Line Tools (for compilers and Unix tools)